Chhed13/terraform-aws-nomad-service/README.md

 __Allways check the update on test cluster first.
 General config may become incompatible__

+* Change nomad_version to new or do any other needed actions.
+* Make `terraform apply`.
+Nothing breaks here, don't afraid of recreation of Launch Configuration
+* Terminate one instance via AWS console or AWS CLI.
+Instance perform graceful leave procedure upon termination.
+* Wait new instance to up and running via ASG policy (usually it takes 1 minute to get up, up to 5 minute to trigger policy) - check in Nomad UI
+* Terminate next

 ### If some instance failing.
 AWS want your instance down

-* Change `nomad_version` to new one and make apply.
-Nothing breaks here
-* Terminate one instance via AWS console or CLI
-* Wait new instance to up and running via ASG policy (usually it takes 1 minute to get up, up to 5 minute to trigger policy)
-* Insure in AWS console that your instance has 2 IP assigned - rear, but happen.
-If it was re-scheduled too fast ENI may not re-attach
-  * If not: terminate on more time
-* Rotate next

 * Just terminate it